 - Teaching the progressions for diving (children learn to look for signs which may say no diving or water depths, practice streamlining and directing themselves from the bottom of the pool up to the surface of the water, seated dives and crouching dives)

 Lessons have to be fun for children to want to stay with the sport of swimming.
-It is a huge commitment for children and their parents to stay with a program from birth right through childhood and adolescence.
-If you as a teacher can come up with lesson plans which keep it fun and exciting while reinforcing the important concepts of stroke development and water safety then children will want to return to lessons week after week.
+It is a huge commitment for children and their parents to stay with a program from birth right through childhood.
+If you as a teacher can come up with lesson plans which keep it fun and exciting, and reinforce learning, as well as the important concepts of stroke development and water safety, then children will want to return to lessons week after week.
 Swimming is a unique sport which people can enjoy participating in throughout their entire lifetime.
-Remember the concepts and values that you instill with children as a teacher will impact them for the rest of their lives.
+Remember the concepts and values that you instill with children as a teacher will impact them for their whole lives.